The German ambassador to China, Jan Hecker, dies | DW | 06.09.2021

 During the so-called migrant crisis of 2015, Hecker was therefore instrumental in trying to realize Angela Merkel's plans to take in hundreds of thousands of asylum seekers, under her "we can do this" ("wir schaffen das") motto.

-In 2017, Hecker was made head of the foreign, security and development policy department at the chancellery, where he first became a confidant of Merkel, and would accompany the chancellor on her travels.
+In 2017, Hecker was made head of the foreign, security and development policy department at the chancellery, a role in which he would accompany the chancellor on her travels.

 A legal scholar, Hecker worked as a judge with Germany's Federal Administrative Court (Bundesverwaltungsgericht) from 2011 to 2015.
 Before that he had been employed at the Interior Ministry.